ngthomas/microhaplot/README.md

 and store this information into a data frame which gets saved with the installed Shiny app (see below) for later use.
 Depending on the size of the data set, this can take a few minutes.

-2. The second step is to run the haPLOType Shiny app to visualize the sequence information, call genotypes using simple read-depth based filtering criteria, and curate the loci. haPLOType is suitable for quick assesement and quality control of haplotypes generated from library runs.
+2. The second step is to run the microhaplot Shiny app to visualize the sequence information, call genotypes using simple read-depth based filtering criteria, and curate the loci. microhaplot is suitable for quick assesement and quality control of haplotypes generated from library runs.
 Plot summaries include read depth, fraction of callable haplotypes, Hardy-Weinberg equilibrium plots, and more.